nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

 * `list` followed by `ladd 1 recurring/ date/16 Sep 2021 start/15:00 end/16:00 subject/Math` (recurring lesson)
-adds the lesson to the 1st student in the address book
+adds the lesson to the 1st student in TAB.

 * `find john` followed by `ladd 1 date/16 Sep 2021 start/15:30 end/17:30 subject/Science hw/TYS p2 Q2`
   (makeup lesson w/ homework) adds the lesson to the 1st student in the results of the `find` command.

 #### Deleting a lesson : `ldelete`

-Deletes the specified lesson from the specified student in the address book.
+Deletes the specified lesson from the specified student in TAB.

 Format: `ldelete INDEX LESSON_INDEX`